 - Planning to make timely decisions on planning applications;

-- Environment & Premises to spend an agreed annual budget.
+- Environment to spend an agreed annual budget.

 The specific responsibilities of these committees are set out in their agreed Terms of Reference.
 The members of these committees are approved by the full council, lay members are permitted, but have no voting rights.
 The minutes of these committees are formally received at each Parish Council meeting and put on the website along with the rest of the agenda reports.

 There are also two advisory committees, who make recommendations to the full council.
-The chairs of Planning, Environment & Premises automatically become members of the Finance Committee, as do the Council Chair, Vice Chair and Responsible Finance Officer.
+The chairs of Planning & Environment automatically become members of the Finance Committee, as do the Council Chair, Vice Chair and Responsible Finance Officer.
 A sub-committee looks at staffing issues.
-There is also a Communications Working Party, set up temporarily, to assess the Council’s interaction with residents & organisations and advise on any improvements.
+Other working parties & groups are also set up from time to time to address specific projects or activities.

 Local Government Act 1972, s.
 101 (1)(a)